-When you launch a website in Internet Explorer directly (external mode), the script errors are handled by the browser, so they are not displayed.
+When you launch a Web Browser (http/https) in Internet Explorer directly (external mode), the script errors are handled by the browser, so they are not displayed.
 In embedded mode, you need to enable the Hide script error in the properties of your session.

 This issue occurs when a specific option is unchecked for IE in Tools -> Internet Options -> Advanced